okanbulut/eirm/README.md

 ### Example 2: EIRM for polytomous responses

 It is also possible to use the `eirm` function with polytomous item responses as well.
 Because the function only accepts dichotomous responses (i.e., binomial distribution), polytomous data must be reformatted first.
 To reformat the data, the `polyreformat` function can be used.
-The following example demonstrates how polytomous responses (yes, maybe, and no) in the verbal aggression data set can be reformatted into a dichotomous form:
+The following example demonstrates how polytomous responses (no, perhaps, and yes) in the verbal aggression data set can be reformatted into a dichotomous form:

 ```R
 VerbAgg2 <- polyreformat(data=VerbAgg, id.var = "id", long.format = FALSE, var.name = "item", val.name = "resp")